Mausoleum of Reza Shah

 In addition to Reza Shah, his son, Prince Ali Reza, was also buried here.
-The prince who was Mohammad Reza Shah's only full brother, was a pilot and crashed in the Alborz Mountains on October 17, 1954.
-When the mausoleum was destroyed, no one found the prince's body.
+The prince, who was Mohammad Reza Shah's only full brother, was a pilot and crashed into the Alborz Mountains on 17 October 1954.
+When the mausoleum was demolished, the prince's remains were not found.

-In the early days of the Iranian Revolution in April 1980, Reza Shah's mausoleum was destroyed under the direction of Ayatollah Sadegh Khalkhali by Revolutionary Guards; In his memoirs, Khalkhali describes how difficult it was to destroy the building due to its solid structure.
-Revolutionaries were unable to find Reza Shah's dead body and suggested that Mohammad Reza Shah had taken it with him while leaving Iran, a claim which was denied by Shahbanu (Empress) Farah Pahlavi in an interview.
-On April 23, 2018, a mummified body, possibly that of Reza Shah, was found during expansion work at Shah Abdol-Azim Shrine at the site of the former mausoleum.
+In the early days of the Islamic 1979 Revolution in April 1980, Reza Shah's mausoleum was destroyed under the direction of Sadegh Khalkhali by the Revolutionary Guards; In his memoirs, Khalkhali describes how difficult it was to destroy the building due to its solid structure.
+The revolutionaries were unable to find Reza Shah's remains and suggested that Mohammad Reza Shah had taken them with him while leaving Iran, a claim which was denied by Shahbanu (Empress) Farah Pahlavi in an interview.
+On 23 April 2018, a mummified body, possibly that of Reza Shah, was found during expansion work at Shah Abdol-Azim Shrine at the site of the former mausoleum.

+The complex was added to the Iran National Heritage List on 9 February 1977.
+However, it was removed from the list following its destruction in 1980.